-Source: 2018 FIA database provided by U.S. Forest Service Northern Research Station.
-Net growth is the result subtracting mortality and non-harvest removals from gross growth, it is estimated from volume change on FIA measured plots.
+Source: 2019 FIA database provided by U.S. Forest Service Northern Research Station.
+Net growth, is the result subtracting mortality and non-harvest removals from gross growth, it is estimated from volume change on FIA measured plots.
 It is turned into a percent by dividing by current inventory and multiplying by 100 to compare between ownerships.

 Net growth as a percent of growing stock shows that for tamarack across all ownerships, net growth has decreased dramatically since 2016.
-Tamarack began to show negative net growth in 2016 on private lands, with state and county lands trending down.
-Harvest amounts dropped dramatically in 2016.
+Tamarack began to show declining net growth in 2016 on all ownerships with cumulative net growth being negative in 2019.
+Harvest amounts for Tamarack have dropped dramatically since peaking in 2010 at 77,000 cords annually to approximately 27,000 cords in 2017.